lycheesodaa/foundation-model-emotions/README.md

 a.
 Sequential features work better than static features.
 b.
 If along with current features, the features from previous history utterance is taken, forecasting performance will be better.

-3. For hypothesis (a), Ww use Fully-Connected Deep Neural Network (FC-DNN) for analyzing with static feature set as **baseline** model to compare the static vs dynamic modeling.
+3. For hypothesis (a), We use Fully-Connected Deep Neural Network (FC-DNN) for analyzing with static feature set as **baseline** model to compare the static vs dynamic modeling.
 We use Long Short-Term Memory (LSTM) and Bidirectional Long Short-Term Memory (BLSTM) to compare the performance.
 For hypothesis (b), we use LSTM and BLSTM __without__ history as baseline.
 Then we add history to our featureset and perform forecasting with __added__ history.
 4. Our experimental results on the IEMOCAP benchmark dataset demonstrate that BLSTM and LSTM outperform FC-DNN by up to 2.42% in unweighted recall.
 When using both the current and past utterances, deep dynamic models show an improvement of up to 2.39% compared to their performance when using only the current utterance.

 **The following table gives an overview of our work**